darthjamil/sudoku/README.md

 ![sample Sudoku game board](https://wpc.puzzles.com/sudoku/2009samples/is-6.gif "Sudoku board")

 ## Terminology
-The *game board* must be a square, and the *size* of the sides must be a perfect square.
+The **game board** must be a square, and the **size** of the sides must be a perfect square.
 The most common board configuration is 9x9.
-The square root of the size is called the *rank*.
+The square root of the size is called the **rank**.
 Thus, the most common configuration has rank 3.

-The game board is divided into smaller square grids called *blocks*.
+The game board is divided into smaller square grids called **blocks**.
 The number of blocks on a board will be the size of the board.

 No move by the player is allowed to result in a number appearing twice in a given row, column, or block.
-This is called the One Rule.
+This is called the **One Rule**.

+A game board must start with some initial value in some of the cells.
+These are called **Givens**.